Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 ### Task view

+Within the Task view are details about the task: Task name, Due date, Priority, Assignee, Status, and Identifier.
+There is a back arrow to exit Task view and return to the Task list.

-* Individual tasks have a “Comments” section below the Task details.
-The most recent comment is shown with user icon, user name, greyed out date comment was added, and subtitle (smaller font size than user name and greyed out) of the user’s comment.
-On right, a link “View all” if more than one comment and “Read More” if the comment is too long.
+Individual tasks have a “Comments” section below the task details.
+The most recent comment is shown with the user's icon, user name, date the comment was added, and the user’s comment.
+If a comment is too long, there is a **Read More** link.
+If there is more than one comment, you will see a link to **View all**.
+The link **Add a comment…** is below existing comments.

-* There is a back arrow to exit Task view and return to the Task list
-* Below Existing comments: “Add a comment…”
-* Below the Comments, “Attached files”, on right, a link “View all” if more than four
-  * “# attachments”
-  * Only 4 attachments are shown
-  * “View all” attachments screen is called “Attached files”
-  * Clicking an attachment will download the file to preview with a popup and Cancel option
+Attached files is a section below Comments that shows the number of attached files to the task.
+The link **View all** displays an Attached files page when there are more than four attachments.
+Clicking an attachment will download the file to preview with a popup and **Cancel** option.

 ### Complete Tasks